 Oakland Raiders at San Diego Chargers (-7.5)

 Both teams are out of the playoffs and will be playing for pride.
 The Raiders will be without Carson Palmer, which will mean a huge disadvantage to Oakland’s pass game and offense.
 In Palmer’s absence, the Raiders announced that Terrelle Pryor will start.
-For San Diego, this is expected to be the swan song for Norv Turner, and that could mean extra effort from the Chargers.
+For San Diego, this is likely the swan song for Norv Turner, and that could mean extra effort from the Chargers.
 San Diego’s pass protection (47 sacks allowed, 2nd most in NFL) has been one of the team’s issues, but Oakland has just 23 sacks on the year, which is the 2nd fewest in the league.
 Therefore, expect to see more protection for Philip Rivers.
-So, to recap, Oakland is without its most efficient offensive weapon, San Diego is at home in what could be Norv Turner’s last hurrah and Philip Rivers will likely have plenty of time to throw against a defense that has allowed 26 passing TD’s.
+So, to recap, Oakland is without its most efficient offensive weapon.
+San Diego is at home in what could be Norv Turner’s last hurrah.
+Also, Philip Rivers will likely have plenty of time to throw against a defense that has allowed 26 passing TD’s.
 That should be all that you need to know.
 Chargers cover.